 About the Lecture Series

-The Iowa State Lectures Series is a collaborative effort between the Student Government and the Office of the Provost.
-The Lectures Series brings to campus a broad spectrum of talks; political debates; academic forums; and cultural events, including musical performances, art and dance programs, and films.
+The Iowa State Lecture Series is a collaborative effort between the Student Government and the Office of the Provost.
+The Lecture Series brings to campus a broad spectrum of talks; political debates; academic forums; and cultural events, including musical performances, art and dance programs, and films.
 All Lecture Series events are free and open to the public.

 The Student Government provides funding that is dispensed by the Committee on Lectures, which is comprised of students, faculty, and staff.
 The Committee sponsors events and provides funding to events sponsored by other units on campus.
 University-recognized student organizations may apply once an academic year for funding from the Committee to bring in a speaker.
 Funding may be used for honorariums (speaker fees), travel, and other related expenses.

 The Lectures Program is an administrative unit within the Office of the Provost that manages the Lectures Series events.
 In addition, the Lectures Program staff supports other student organizations and university units planning events on campus.
 Lectures Program staff advises students, faculty, and administrative offices on travel and logistics for visiting scholars, artists, public officials, and professionals speaking on a range of topics.
 They assist with researching speakers and topics, scheduling and room reservations, fee negotiations, and fundraising.
 The Lectures Program staff oversees the financial, promotional, and technical arrangements for the events that the Lectures Series cosponsors.

 Free Expression Statement

 The Committee on Lectures, comprised primarily of students and funded by Iowa State’s Student Government, works with program staff, campus units, co-sponsors, and student organizations to select and bring speakers to campus.
 The Committee supports diverse viewpoints on topics of interest to the university community, consistent with the university’s commitment to the First Amendment, while acknowledging some members will have strong views for, or against, certain speakers.